fstarnaud/ozp-documentation-wiki/Share-Bookmarked-Folder.md

-One solution to the requested *shared workflows feature* is implementation in HUD via bookmarked folders.
-Compared to other solutions, this method could solve development time issues and other complications.
+One solution to the requested **shared workflows feature** is implementation in HUD via bookmarked folders.
 In this UX, the process would be as follows:

 1. User clicks on a folder and clicks to share it.
 ![](https://raw.githubusercontent.com/ozone-development/ozp-documentation/master/mockups/hud/HUD_FolderShare_1_modal.png)